danehale0612/urMovieReviews-CapstoneProject/README.md

 I am thinking of having it where when I write a review it will either post a facebook status to check out this review or I will push this review to a facebook note and update mystatus to read the review.

+update 3/20/13:

+-In order to make these review more accessable to social network users I will move away from TwitterBootStrap popover to hold the review submitted

+-I will make the submitted reviews display in a hidden div, so that when you click on the title of the movie in the table it will show the hidden div with the submitted review and the movie info cards that are displayed in the form.